MohamadSharafeddine/MohamadSharafeddine/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Mohamad
 ============================================================================================================================================

 I'm a Psychology graduate who recently discovered the joy of programming.
 I've always been fascinated by how the human mind works and how technology can enhance it.
-I'm also interested in AI, Data Science, and user experience design.
+I'm also interested in AI, Data Science, and User Experience Design.
 I'm always eager to learn new things and collaborate with other developers.
 Follow my journey and let's connect!

 * 🌍  I'm based in Beirut, Lebanon.
 * ✉️  You can contact me at [mhsharafeddine@gmail.com](mailto:mhsharafeddine@gmail.com)